nishidha89/Spotify-Usage-Pattern/README.md

 # Spotify-Usage-Pattern
+Spotify, with over 574 million monthly active users (MAUs) as of Q3 2023, is undoubtedly one of the most popular music streaming apps in the world today.
+However, despite its huge user base, Spotify has yet to turn a profit, with a net income of around -$576 million in 2023 reportedly.
+Therefore, we would like to explore ways to increase Spotify's revenue.

+According to reports, around 87% of Spotify's revenue is derived from its Premium subscribers.
+However, as of Q3 2023, Spotify had 361 million ad-supported free MAUs.
+Converting these users to paid plans presents a significant opportunity for the company.
 # Objective
 To identify the factors impacting subscription decisions and to attract users to transition from free to premium subscriptions.